syncfusion-content/javascript-docs/js/Calculate/Custom-Functions.md

 ## Remove Function

-sTo remove a single function from the Function Library, use the `calcObj.removeFunction` method, passing a `function name` as the string that references this function from a formula.
+To remove a single function from the Function Library, use the `calcObj.removeFunction` method, passing a `function name` as the string that references this function from a formula.

 {% highlight js %}